 In this post I will be sharing some tips to prepare for the amazing journey you are about to start.

-Here’s a piece of advice that some student’s have told me they wish they had known sooner: Focus on learning all you can about the basics of Ruby.
+Here’s a piece of advice that some student’s have told me they wish they had known sooner: Focus on learning all you can about the basics of Ruby even before the program starts.

 This is because 80% of the program will be about learning programming using Ruby.

-If you don’t have programming experience or a technical background this is even more important for you.
+If you don’t have programming experience or a technical background this is even more important to you because you should really strive to get used to getting as much familiarity with coding sintax and logics before starting.

-You’ll need to work harder than other more technically minded students to force the ‘programming way of thinking’ to come and you will only achieve that with DAILY practice.
+You’ll need to work harder than other more technically minded students to force the ‘programming way of thinking’ to come and you will only achieve that with DAILY practice and patience.

-That means that you should really strive to learn the syntax and the meaning of all those weird words used to describe the language.
+That means that you should really strive to learn the syntax and the meaning of all those weird words used to describe the language so that you can get into the program with a clear mind and a good idea on the coding language that you’ll be using.

 By now you should already have completed the Codecademy Ruby tutorial and learned about the fundamental building blocks of Ruby: